Safe But Not Sorry: Reducing Over-Conservatism in Safety Critics via Uncertainty-Aware Modulation: Evaluation

 \section{Evaluation}

-We evaluate USC~\footnote{Code available at: https://anonymous.4open.science/r/USC-65DB/README.md} using tasks from the Safety Gymnasium~\cite{ji2023safety}, Gymnasium Robotics~\cite{gymrobot}, and Mujoco~\cite{towers2024gymnasium} test-suites.
-These benchmarks assess performance and safety in high-dimensional scenarios with various constraints, enabling a fair comparison of USC against approaches also used similar benchmarks~\cite{bharadhwaj2020conservative}.
+We evaluate USC~\footnote{Code available at: https://github.com/team-daniel/USC} using tasks from the Safety Gymnasium~\cite{ji2023safety}, Gymnasium Robotics~\cite{gymrobot}, and Mujoco~\cite{towers2024gymnasium} test-suites.
+These assess performance and safety in high-dimensional scenarios with various constraints, enabling a fair comparison of USC against approaches that also use similar benchmarks~\cite{bharadhwaj2020conservative}.
 The selected tasks cover varying complexities in constraints, goals, and agent types: